 Finally Moving to Ireland and Adjusting to my New Life

-In the start, you will enjoy the freedom but after a while, you will miss your home and especially the food.
+At the start, you will enjoy the freedom but after a while, you will miss your home and especially the food.
 The first struggle you will face is definitely doing everything by yourself and being on your own.

 The Irish accent can be very difficult to understand but over time you get used to it.
 Apart from this, you won’t face many challenges provided you choose the right friends and have the right attitude.